sswadkar/mars_rover/README.md

 This will begin the data collection process

+You can start simulating a Mars rover moving on the surface, and the data will automatically be collected every second.

 **The Python Mapping Program will not update with every new addition to the database so run it at the end**

 Once you're done collecting the data, Ctrl C in the terminal that's running `server.js`